Multifamily

 How Tenants Benefit

-Tenants can also reap the benefits of energy efficiency by choosing LED bulbs, high-efficiency appliances and heating systems.
+Tenants can also enjoy the benefits of energy efficiency upgrades, such as LEDs, high-efficiency appliances and heating systems.
 Some of the benefits include:

 - Lower energy costs